Chris-specs/pokedex-landing/README.md

+#   Landing page to pokedex app
 <div align="center">

   ### <img src="https://github.com/Chris-specs/pokedex-landing/blob/master/public/images/logo.svg" height="40px"/>

-  This is a landing page to Pokedex App project.
 </div>

 The main purpose of this site is the users can download the APK file to install in your devices.